 Jeep Rental Sri Lanka

-Rent a Jeep via Sri Lanka Jeep tours for just $40 a day (minimum rental 7 days).
-Have all the freedom of stopping whenever while driving by yourself.
+We rented our Jeep via Sri Lanka Jeep Tours for just $40 a day (minimum rental 7 days).
+We loved having the freedom to stop whenever we wanted along the way, which allowed us to discover some fantastic hidden gems.

-The route can also be done by Tuk Tuk or rental car but you can’t go offroad with them and a Jeep is way cooler, right?
+The route can also be done by tuk-tuk or rental car, but you can’t go off-road with them, and a Jeep is way cooler, right?
+Another alternative option to travel the east coast of Sri Lanka is with a private driver; this way, you can also request to stop whenever you want.

 Drivers License Sri Lanka

-You need an International drivers license in Sri Lanka to be able to drive a car.
-We were told you also need to get an additional license from an office in Colombo.
-Though, the police checked our papers multiple times without any trouble.
+You need an International driver’s license in Sri Lanka to be able to drive a car.
+We were informed that you also need to obtain an additional license from an office in Colombo, but Sri Lanka Jeep Tours helped us navigate the process.
+The police checked our papers multiple times along the route, and we never had any trouble.

 - Find Hotels via Booking.com